Health in Tunisia

 Measles, tetanus, and polio have been largely eliminated by a major immunization program.
 Schistosomiasis and malaria are rare, though rabies, stings, and leishmaniasis are still an issue.
 Non-communicable diseases associated with an unhealthy lifestyle are now the leading causes of death.

 The Human Rights Measurement Initiative finds that Tunisia is fulfilling 85.7% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Tunisia achieves 96.4% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves 96.5% of what is expected based on the nation's level of income.
 Tunisia falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 64.3% of what the nation is expected to achieve based on the resources (income) it has available.

+Tunisia is facing an exodus of its qualified doctors to Europe, particularly France.